-- Un-cap the sterile and pre-labeled bottle without touching the inside of the lid or bottle. - 2.
-Using a U motion, dip the bottle into the water down and away from yourself to the depth of to the depth of
+- Un-cap the sterile and pre-labeled bottle without touching the inside of the lid or bottle. - Using a U motion, dip the bottle into the water down and away from yourself to the depth of about 0.3 m allowing the bottle to fill 3/4 full.